GhostlyShare for localhost previews

 A simpler path when you only need to share what is running locally

-If you usually reach for ngrok, GhostlyShare aims at a more direct local-preview flow: open the tray app, pick the detected service, press Start, and send the link.
-No terminal-first setup, no account flow, no custom domain work.
+If you usually reach for ngrok, GhostlyShare aims at a more direct local-preview flow: open the desktop app, pick the detected service, press Start, and send the link.
+Temporary links stay setup-light, while custom domains are there when you want a branded Cloudflare URL.

-Best when you want to see detected local apps, start sharing with one click, copy the URL, and stop the preview without leaving a small Windows window.
+Best when you want to see detected local apps, start sharing with one click, copy the URL, and stop the preview from a compact desktop window.

-Great for quick previews because there is no login, no account, no subscription step, and no domain to configure before you can share.
+Great for quick previews because there is no login, no account, and no subscription step before you can share.
+Custom domains are an optional upgrade path for Cloudflare users.

 Powerful, but more manual